 Dwarves in Thedas have been fighting a losing war against the darkspawn for a very, very long time.
 When the darkspawn first appeared, the capitol of Orzammar closed its gates and abandoned all the other thaigs and cities.
 When they sent out scouts centuries later, they found that only one other city had survived.
 Dwarves are mostly known for mining lyrium, the magical ore that powers most magic items, but they have a number of other quirks—most notably, they are not allowed above ground under any circumstances, and are exiled if they do so.

-Badass Army / Redshirt Army: The Dwarven army swings between this.
-They're some of the most efficient and seasoned warriors against the Darkspawn and have successfully held out against them for over a thousand years, but they are very aware that they are losing soldiers faster than they can replace them, as well as losing more and more ground to the horde by the year.
+Badass Army: The dwarven army swings between this.
+They're some of the most efficient and seasoned warriors against the darkspawn and have successfully held out against them for over a thousand years.

 Deadly Decadent Court: Dwarven noble society ain't a very nice place.
 Backstabbing, coups, and assassinations are standard operating procedure.

 Disaster Democracy: Their politicians spend more time arguing and attempting to assassinate each other than actually worrying about the darkspawn constantly threatening to overrun the city.